-Anilao is located about 3 hours drive south of Manila on the island of Luzon, in the Batangas province of the Philippines.
+Anilao in a Nutshell - Anilao is located about 3 hours drive south of Manila on the island of Luzon, in the Batangas province of the Philippines.
 Divers and underwater photographers are attracted to Anilao for the incredible diversity, rich reefs, variety of fish, unexpected critters and nudibranchs turning up at every corner.
 The beachfront resorts are nestled against the jungle and provide exotic scenery while riding to and from dive sites.

 "Twin Rocks" - one of the best.
 Prolific life at 10ft to 130ft and all depths between.
 Great for macro and wide-angle.
 Soft corals, schooling jacks, small fish, jawfish and much much more.

 "Beatrice" - stronger currents, profusion of swarming anthias, great wide-angle opportunities shooting upward against corals

 "Kirby's Rock" - great visibility, a beautiful wall filled with life, and a surprising number of good macro subjects

 "Secret Bay" - popular muck site that sometimes has mimic octopus, wonderpus, pipefish, seahorses, frogfish and more

 Muck sites - the "hot" muck sites change season to season, contact Bluewater Travel for the latest spots and critters seen.

 Weather - October to early June is the main diving season in Anilao.
 The best months are November / December and April/May, with April and May being the most crowded months at the resorts.
 July and August can have strong monsoons, so it's best to avoid those months.
 The critters and rich marine life are found year-round.
 If you don't mind slightly cooler temps, then Jan - March is great too, and often has more critters underwater.